materialsproject/foundation/bylaws.md

 This document is provided as a preliminary charter defining how the Materials Project Software Foundation ("the Foundation" or "MPSF") will operate.
 It should be viewed as a living document whose provisions will evolve over time.

+These Bylaws may be modified and updated from time to time according to the same process used for Decision Records, detailed below.

 ## Purpose

 The mission of the Materials Project Software Foundation is described in its [Mission Statement](decisions/0001-mission-statement.md).
 It is a coordinated effort by Materials Project staff and volunteer developers and does not constitute a nonprofit foundation in the legal sense.